desa-thomas/digit-classifier/README.md

 # Digit Classifier

-Although I originally started this repository to create one simple network to train on the MNIST dataset in order to learn about neural networks.
-I ended up creating a few other networks to experiment and test their performance and made one that has 98% accuracy on test set.
-It is a convolutional network with 2 hidden convolutional layers, a single hidden dense layer and 36,842 total parameters.
+Contains a few different neural networks trained on the MNIST dataset to classify hand written digits.
+The best performing network was a convolutional network with 3 hidden layers which had a validation accuracy of 98%.

 Since the network performed so well I decided to make an API so that I can develop a small application around the model.